Unbounder1/bare-metal-controller/README.md

 ## Roadmap

+- [ ] Autoscaler option integration
+- [ ] Use mTLS for gRPC connection
 - [ ] Multiple node groups with label selectors
 - [ ] Health checks for server status verification
 - [ ] Metrics collection from servers